vladbortnik/recipe-web-app/README.md

 **Host**: [recipe-web-app](http://recipe.vladbortnik.dev)

-**Note**:  *The Web App designed to showcase personal technical skills.
+**Note**:  *The App is designed to showcase personal technical skills.
 It is NOT meant for production*.

 ---